Lake Tanganyika – Africa’s Amazing Lake

 The final conclusion was made by geneticists.
 They examined the genomes of local fish and established their common ancestor.
 Judging by the so-called molecular clock, it lived right at the time of the lake formation.

-Who and when "discovered" Tanganyika
+Who "discovered" Tanganyika

 Not wishing to propagate a one-sided Eurocentric view of the world, we will not delve into details of the "discovery" of Lake Tanganyika.
 It is obvious that people have lived here since ancient times – so long ago that this place probably saw the rise of Homo sapiens as species, considering that the Olduvai Gorge lies only 700 kilometers away from here.

 Lake Tanganyika is formed by rain and several rivers.
-The largest of them, Ruzizi, comes from the north, from the territory of Burundi.
+The largest of them, Ruzizi River, comes from the north, from the territory of Burundi.
 By the way, it is on the banks of the Ruzizi that the legendary cannibal crocodile Gustav is said to abide.
 Gustav is credited with killings of 300 people, and he even became the main character of the horror film “Primeval”.

 The Malagarasi River also carries water to the oldest lake in the region.
 Malagarasi itself is older than Tanganyika, and before the formation of the lake it used to fall into the Congo River.
 Local tribes call it "the river of bad spirits."
 We do not recommend going there unprepared.
 It is better to check all details with our managers and choose one of the safe and reliable tours with Altezza Travel.